Huangkai1008/refactoring-python-samples/samples/ch01/README.md

 8. Removing total volume credits
 9. Splitting the phases of calculation and formatting
 10. Status: separated into two files (and phases)
+11. Reorganizing the calculations by type
+12. Make the performance calculator polymorphic